xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

-n128 - **Sleigh Authentication** Check constructor function structure. n130 - **No Zeros for Heros** WASN'T ABLE TO SOLVE IT THE FIRST TRY!!!!! n131 - **To square(root) or not to square(root)** Check alternative solution
+n128 - **Sleigh Authentication** Check constructor function structure. n130 - **No Zeros for Heros** WASN'T ABLE TO SOLVE IT THE FIRST TRY!!!!! n131 - **To square(root) or not to square(root)** Check alternative solution n132 - **Exclamation marks series #1: Remove an exclamation mark from the end of string** Check alternative solutions